 If this condition goes untreated, attempting to function on a healthy level in everyday life will become stressful and filled with unpleasant feelings, including fear and anxiety.
-Trauma loops can be difficult to break, so seek professional help from specialists who know how to best to treat PTSD.
+Trauma loops can be difficult to break, so seek professional help from specialists who know how best to treat PTSD.

 Signs you may be stuck in a trauma loop include:

 If these symptoms linger persistently beyond what you think is a short period, seek help.
 People with PTSD can receive treatment for the disorder at any time, even if they have struggled with it for years.
 Treatment can alleviate all symptoms of PTSD or make them less severe.